Answers to common questions

 A cancellation fee of 50% of the full scheduled fee will apply if you cancel within 48 hours or do not attend a scheduled appointment, including the initial consultation.
+The full fee will be charged for an appointment that has been missed with no notice (non-attendance).
 This fee will need to be paid before scheduling a further appointment.

 There is parking on site at the front of the building, as well as nearby street parking.